oat-sa/taohub-articles/forge/Documentation for core components/internationalization.md

 // Syntax
 // php tao/scripts/taoTranslate.php -v -a=create|update -e=[extension] -l=[locale]

-// Example for anew locale
+// Example for a new locale
 php tao/scripts/taoTranslate.php -v -a=create -e=taoQtiTest -l=fr-FR

 // Example for an update